 The best time to visit Diglipur is between October to June as the weather remains cool here during these months.
 Though the climate remains pleasant all year, yet if you wish to avoid the humid period, then winter is apt to visit Diglipur.

-Diglipur county covers an area of 884 square kilometres and there are approximately 10 thousand households in the county as per the 2011 census.
+Diglipur county covers an area of 884 square kilometers and there are approximately 10 thousand households in the county as per the 2011 census.
 The island is home to various popular tourist destinations, some of which have great historical significance, while some are naturally beautiful sites.
-Diglipur has an abundance of unexplored but worth-visiting destinations that can be reached by roadways and waterways both.
+Diglipur has an abundance of unexplored but worth-visiting destinations that can be reached by roadways and waterways.

-1. Ross and Smith Island.
-Sited at a distance of just 20 minutes from Arial Bay Jetty of Kalighat, Ross and Smith Island can be reached by a boat ride.
+Sited at a distance of just 20 minutes from Aerial Bay Jetty of Kalighat, Ross and Smith Island can be reached by a boat ride.
 These two islands are connected with a 50-meter narrow sand bar alongside you’ll also find the seashore encircled with a rich forest.
 The island is home to rare species of flora and fauna that you can explore and admire.

-2. Saddle Peak Tourism.
 A place that receives the maximum footfall in Diglipur is its highest peak with a height of 732 meters.
-The view of the mountains, and lush green forests that are set in the backdrop of the infinite blue sky make this place an amazing spot for the trek lovers.
+The view of the mountains, and lush green forests that are set in the backdrop of the infinite blue sky make this place an amazing spot for trek lovers.
 The view of the Kalpong river that flows through the Saddle Peak is certainly mesmerizing and is bound to stay in your memory for years.

-3. Kalipur Beach.
-The best for the beach lovers!
-Sited at a distance of 18km from Diglipur, this beach is known for volcanic grey-coloured sand.
+The best for beach lovers!
+Sited at a distance of 18km from Diglipur, Kalipur beach is known for volcanic grey-colored sand.
 The beach is a popular turtle nesting site that is visited by rare species of turtles annually.
-Explore the mix of sand and rocky shores, fishing and the beautiful sight of turtles crawling into the sea.
+Explore the mix of sand and rocky shores, fishing, and the beautiful sight of turtles crawling into the sea.

-By Air.
-In case you are travelling by air then you have to get down at the Veer Savarkar International airport in Port Blair.
-To travel ahead, you have to reserve a seat in the public or tourist bus to Diglipur that is approx. 300km away from the airport.
+In case you are traveling by air then you have to get down at the Veer Savarkar International airport in Port Blair.
+To travel ahead, you have to reserve a seat in the public or tourist bus to Diglipur.
 The route to Diglipur passes through the Great Andaman Trunk Road.
 Helicopters also run from Port Blair to Diglipur 4 times a week which makes it convenient for people to travel and access the town easily.
 You can choose to travel via the following airlines by their non-stop flights.